Vivi (rail transit): Rolling stock

-The current rolling stock consists of both modern Škoda 16Ev electric trains and elderly Soviet-period diesel trains built locally by Rīgas Vagonbūves Rūpnīca (RVR).
-Previously, electric trains made by RVR were used, which were gradually refurbished since the early 2000s.
+The current rolling stock consists of both modern Škoda 16Ev electric trains and elderly Soviet-period diesel trains built locally by Rīgas Vagonbūves Rūpnīca (RVR) that are mostly kept in reserve.

+Previously, electric trains made only by RVR were used, which were gradually refurbished since the early 2000s.
 In 2016 PV received 19 extensively modernized DR1A DMU train wagons from DMU vilcieni in cooperation with RVR, Daugavpils Lokomotīvju Remonta Rūpnīca and Zasulauks depot.
 However, LSM reported in October 2016 that the refurbished wagons soon experienced quality issues.

 The livery of the RVR electric trains and some diesel trains is yellow and blue, while some refurbished DMUs are in red and white.
 Since 2023, the new Škoda EMUs and a part of the DMUs have been painted in signal yellow, anthracite gray and dark gray.